HumanCellAtlas/query-service/README.md

 The query service is subscribed to all updates to the [DCP Data Store (DSS)](https://github.com/HumanCellAtlas/data-store).
 When data is added to the DSS a webhook containing the bundle id is sent to the Query API.
-The bundle_id is added to the `dcp-query-data-input-queue-*` which eventually calls the `query-load-data-*` lambda which calls an extract transform load (ETL) function, retrieving the bundle data and loading it into the postgres db.
+The bundle_id is added to the `dcp-query-data-input-queue-[deployment-stage]` which eventually calls the `query-load-data-[deployment-stage]` lambda which calls an extract transform load (ETL) function, retrieving the bundle data and loading it into the postgres db.

 #### Query
-Queries sent to the `/query/async` endpoint are added to the `dcp-query-async-query-queue-*` along with a unique id (which is also returned to the user).
-Events in the queue call the `query-create-async-query-*` lambda to run the query and eventually load the results into the `query-service-[account_id]` [Amazon S3](https://aws.amazon.com/s3/) bucket.
+Queries sent to the `/query/async` endpoint are added to the `dcp-query-async-query-queue-[deployment-stage]` along with a unique id (which is also returned to the user).
+Events in the queue call the `query-create-async-query-[deployment-stage]` lambda to run the query and eventually load the results into the `query-service-[account_id]` [Amazon S3](https://aws.amazon.com/s3/) bucket.
 Users can use the returned unique id to to retrieve the job status and (eventually) a link to the result via `/query/async/{job_id}` .
 Fast queries sent to the `/query` endpoint are resolved in the chalice app and the results